(909) 590-5951

 • Reporting safety hazards to the Board of Directors.

-• Addressing outstanding maintenance concerns that could be come a safety concern for the Association.
+• Addressing outstanding maintenance concerns could be a safety concern for the Association.

-• Ensuring all community members are well informed about any potential risk that may exist.
+• Ensure all community members are well informed about any potential risks that may exist.

 5. Administrative Responsibilities: